iArcanic/iss-cw/README.md

 ### 5.3 External dependencies

-- HSMs (Hardware Security Module), PKIs (Public Key Infrastructure) are simulated as simple JSON objects.
+- HSMs (Hardware Security Module), and PKIs (Public Key Infrastructure) are simulated as simple JSON objects.
-- Third party key repositories and certification authorities not simulated.
+- Third-party key repositories and certification authorities are not simulated.

 ### 5.4 Compliance requirements

 - Simulation attempts to provide compliance with GDPR, CCPA, and PSD2.
-- Final compliance responsibility ultimately lies with healthcare provider
+- Final compliance responsibility ultimately lies with the healthcare provider

 ### 5.5 Authentication

-- Advance enterprise IAM (Identity Access Management) not implemented in simulation.
+- Advanced enterprise IAM (Identity Access Management) not implemented in simulation.
-- Only simple username and password based authentication suffices for simulation.
+- Only simple username and password-based authentication suffices for simulation.
-- More advanced hardware based authentication controls, like biometric, facial, or hardware based is up to the company to consider.
+- More advanced hardware-based authentication controls, like biometric or facial are up to the company to consider.

 ### 5.6 Roles